junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4204)
 - 2017-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4204)
 - 2017-05-17 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2017-08-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4695)
+- 2017-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4695)
+- 2017-08-01 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2017-08-01 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2017-08-02 — Message on Senate action sent to the House.
+- 2017-08-07 — Presented to President.
+- 2017-08-07 — Presented to President.
+- 2017-08-18 — Signed by President.
+- 2017-08-18 — Signed by President.